Isabella Fyvie Mayo: Personal life

-Fyvie Mayo favoured women's suffrage and spoke out for women's right to vote, but her approach to the campaign changed over the years 1860 - 1912, and her writings both reflected and criticised the changes in the movement, often regarding the middle class activists making choices that poorer women could not afford to make.

-Fyvie Mayo may have spoken to Mahatma Gandhi, with whom she corresponded about the women's movement tactics.
 George Ferdinands, a Sri Lankan whom Fyvie Mayo considered an adopted son, shared her Scottish home till her death.
-Fyvie Mayo died on 13 May 1914, of cancer and left her estate to Ferdinands.
+Fyvie Mayo died in Aberdeen on 13 May 1914 of cancer and left her estate to Ferdinands.

 Style and themes

 Fyvie Mayo's (as Edward Garrett) popular tales and sketches were charming and natural in detail, and showed that her sympathies were wide, while her narratives were drawn with power and accuracy.
 Her ballads were remarkable for their simplicity and those lightly marked rhymes peculiar to that style of verse.
 She also took easily to the measures of the sonnet, and her utterances possessed directness of thought, as well as depth of imagination and artistic finish.